JackSzwergold/Writing/memories/Raves and Erasure.md

 I walked around, grabbed a drink and made sure not to put it down anywhere.

 Some people were just sitting around catatonically but cosmopolitanly; they were not dishevled or drity but they were disconnected.
 From what, who knows?
+I guess this was one of those “parties” where nobody was having any fun and everyone was just negatively stimulating themselves.
+The kind of party where assholes thrived.
+And Pete was the one who dragged us to this dark, entitled flophouse.

 ***